Guerillero/OpenAnthroStat/README.md

+** Note: The version found in this repository is in active development and is unstable.
+Please download the latest version, [Brisbane](https://github.com/Guerillero/OpenAnthroStat/releases/tag/Brisbane__v0.2.0-beta), instead. **

 # OpenAnthroStat
 A free Freelist analysis program in the early stages of development written in python 2.X.
 The goal is to create a fully functional platform for the analysis of freelists and pile sorts under a free licence.
 Currently, it can only analyze freelist